The formation at the seminary

 The “Year of Saint Martin”: The Community of Saint Martin proposes a propaedeutic year

 The new Ratio of the formation of future priests, published in the end of 2016, prescribes that every entry to the seminary should be preceded by a propaedeutic year, and rends thereby systematic and universal a mode of operation already largely spread.
-Without waiting for new Ratio to come into force, and after having presented its project to the Congregation for the Clergy, the Community of Saint Martin introduced, ad experimentum, starting with the entry in September 2016, a propedeutic year, called “Year of Saint Martin”, which precedes the entry to the formation properly speaking.
+Without waiting for the new Ratio to come into force, and after having presented its project to the Congregation for the Clergy, the Community of Saint Martin introduced its own a propedeutic year ad experimentum for the September 2016 entry, called “Year of Saint Martin”.
 The main particularity of this “Year of Saint Martin” is to be a propedeutic year adapted to the specific character of the Community of Saint Martin.
-The young men who participates in this year of pre-discernment, benefiting at the same time from a supervision and a place dedicated to them, follows a course articulated around four major axes: apprenticeship of the fraternal life in common in the way it is lived in the Community of Saint Martin; the initiation to the spiritual and liturgical life (including, among other fundamental elements, lectio divina, continual reading of the Bible, mental prayer, personal spiritual direction and the discovering of the character of Saint Martin); the resumption of the basics of the intellectual formation (introductory courses, catechetical education, general culture, working methods, etc.); and finally, through experiences of charity works, initiations to the apostolate and retreats, a deepening of the vocational discernment.
+The young men who participate in this year of pre-discernment, benefiting at the same time from a supervision and a place dedicated to them, follow a course articulated around four major axes: apprenticeship of the fraternal life in common in the way it is lived in the Community of Saint Martin; the initiation to the spiritual and liturgical life (including, among other fundamental elements, lectio divina and a continued reading of the Bible, mental prayer, personal spiritual direction and the discovering of the character of Saint Martin); the beginning of the basics of the intellectual formation (introductory courses, catechetical education, general culture, working methods, etc.) ; and finally, through experiences of charity works, initiation to the apostolate and retreats, they can deepen their vocational discernment.
 At the end of this “Year of Saint Martin”, the young men who have decided to do so will make an official application for admission to the House of Formation of the Community of Saint Martin.